includeos/IncludeOS/README.md

 * Copy `vmbuild` and `qemu-ifup` from the repo, over to `$INCLUDEOS_HOME`

 **Time:**
-About a miniute or two (On a 4-core virtualbox Ubuntu VM, runing on a 2015 MacBook Air)
+About a minute or two (On a 4-core virtualbox Ubuntu VM, runing on a 2015 MacBook Air)

 ## B) Completely build everything from source (slow)
     $ sudo apt-get install git